BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/json.md

 Since JSON objects are based off of JavaScript objects it's simple to translate them into true JavaScript objects.

 There is a global `JSON` object in JavaScript that can be used to manipulate JSON data.
-The `JSON.parse(someJson)` method will translate `someJson` into a JavaScript Object
+The `JSON.parse(someJson)` method will translate `someJson` (which would probably be a JSON formatted string) into a JavaScript Object

+We can also take a JavaScript object, and turn it into a JSON formatted string with the method `JSON.stringify(someObj)`

 ---